sanjirhabib/fox/readme.md

 Tracing GC.
 50ms max delay in average use cases.

 ### Minimal boiler code
 Primitive types are not boxed.
-Use int, double, float, char* as usual.
-Variant is void*.
+Use C native int, double, float, char* as usual.
+Variants are void*.
+It isn't until you use vectors and maps when you need structures.

-### Inline maps and vectors
+### Inline maps and vectors.
+Inline JSON.
 ```
 data={name: Habib, age: 31}
 data.name=:Ibrahim